Find Open Textbooks

 - DOWNLOAD EDITABLE: Open Document Text file (.odt) (4 MB)

-Algorithms and Data Structures by Jurg Nievergelt, Klaus Hinrichs is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.
+Algorithms and Data Structures with Applications to Graphics and Geometry by Jurg Nievergelt, Klaus Hinrichs is licensed under a Creative Commons Attribution 4.0 International License, except where otherwise noted.

 1. Reviewed by: Rafael Bradley

 - Institution: Simon Fraser University

 Q: The text covers all areas and ideas of the subject appropriately and provides an effective index and/or glossary